Léo Rossi

 Léo Rossi (born 25 December 1999) is a French badminton player.
 He was a part of the French junior team that won the mixed team gold at the 2017 European Junior Championships.
 He won his first international title at the 2017 Lithuanian International tournament in the men's doubles event partnered with Elias Bracke of Belgium.
-He also won is first international title at the 2018 Irish International tournament in the men's single event beating top 80 players.
+Rossi was part of the French team that made history in badminton by winning the first ever European Men's Team Championships title and the silver medal at the Thomas Cup in 2026.

 His brother, Rémi Rossi, also plays badminton and represented Tahiti in the international tournament.